my-research-projects/Springboot---WebServices/restful-web-services/Readme.md

 -	Open Eclipse
 -	File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
 -	Select the right project
--	Choose the Spring Boot Application file (search for @SpringBootApplication)
+-	Choose the Spring Boot Application file (RestfulWebServicesApplication.java)
 -	Right Click on the file and Run as Java Application

 ------------------------------------------------------------------------------